Home -> Filing Your Return -> Stocks, Bonds etc. -> Capital Gains and Losses -> Capital Losses

 See our article on how to calculate Total Income For Tax Purposes, Net Income For Tax Purposes, and Taxable Income.
 If possible, it may be best to dispose of some investments with capital gains to offset those capital losses so they don't have to be carried forward.

-See Capital Gains Can Increase Your OAS Clawback - even if you have capital losses carried forward that will completely eliminate the capital gains.
+See Capital Gains Can Increase Your OAS Clawback - even if you have net capital losses carried forward that will completely eliminate the taxable capital gains.

 If you have unused net capital losses from previous years, the amount will be shown on your latest assessment notice from CRA.
 The amount shown on the assessment notice is the net capital loss, which in recent years has been 1/2 (inclusion rate) of the capital loss.
 In order to use some or all of these losses on the current year tax return, you would claim the amount of the net capital loss on line 25300 of your tax return.
 This amount claimed cannot exceed the amount of taxable capital gains that you are showing on line 12700 of your return.